iot-chalmers/IoTLogBlock/README.md

 # IoTLogBlock
 Source code of the IoTLogBlock Achitecture that will be published in 44th IEEE - LCN 2019 conference.
 # Recording Off-line Transactions of Low-Power IoT Devices Using a Blockchain
-Chistos Profentzas , Olaf Landsiedel, Magnus Almgren.
+Chistos Profentzas , Olaf Landsiedel, and Magnus Almgren.
 2019.
 _In Proceedings of the International Conference on Local Computer Networks (LCN)_.
 [paper](https://research.chalmers.se/en/publication/511927), [talk](./.pdf).